Hire the Top 2% of

 William C.

-Freelance PHP developer
+Vetted PHP developer (UTC-5)

 I am a senior software engineer with leadership experience and more than 11 years of experience on the job.
 I'm architected and implemented a number of different platforms using programming languages and technologies such as Golang, JavaScript, Node.js, Python and Ruby.
 In addition, I have also taught at General Assembly, City College of New York, Baruch College and New York meetup groups during my spare time.